 Aim for at least eight 8-ounce glasses of water per day.

 Eating a diet that’s rich in fruits and vegetables will boost the vitamins and antioxidants in your body.
 According to the Mayo Clinic, eating healthy fats, like fish oils, and staying away from processed foods with lots of preservatives may have a direct connection to healthier looking skin.

 - reduce bloating and inflammation in your digestive tract

-According to one 2014 study, probiotics can contribute to healthy hair and visibly glowing skin, too.
+According to, probiotics can contribute to healthy hair and visibly glowing skin, too.